 |Managing and tracking credit card spending||A business with large expenses|

-We currently estimate the sign-up bonus of 30,000 SkyMiles to be worth approximately $390, based on our Delta SkyMile value analysis, which is discussed below.
+We currently estimate the welcome bonus of 30,000 SkyMiles to be worth approximately $390, based on our Delta SkyMile value analysis, which is discussed below.
 The card will pay for itself for the first four years.
 The miles offered for direct purchases made with Delta with this credit card are pretty typical for airline cards.
 If you book flights with airlines other than Delta, your purchases would go further on other business travel cards.

 If your business doesn’t have a credit card, the features made available to American Express OPEN cardholders make this card a viable option.
 American Express OPEN benefits are available through all of American Express’ business credit cards.
 These features can help you manage and understand your spending.